Build a digital twin of your IoT device and monitor real-time sensor data using AWS IoT TwinMaker (Part 2 of 2)

 - Key: TWINMAKER_ENTITY_ID with no value as we will add it later

 Now move to the code section.
 Copy and paste the following python code.

-Note: The code contains a reference to ‘[ENTITY_ID]’ which is the Id of the TwinMaker entity representing your sensor.
-You are going to create this in the next section, for now leave the placeholder in the code.
+Note: The code contains references to TM_COMPONENT_NAME and TM_ENTITY_ID which are respectively the name of the TwinMaker component and the Id of the TwinMaker entity representing your sensor.
+You are going to create both in the next section, and then update the Lambda environment variables.

 This code is the implementation of an AWS IoT TwinMaker connector against Timestream.
 Remember to Deploy your Lambda function.

 In the previous paragraph you created and configured an Amazon Managed Grafana workspace and a Lambda function to read data from the Amazon Timestream database.
 You can now move to the configuration of the digital twin.

 Configure the IAM policy and roles that will be used by AWS IoT TwinMaker